 Next comes how you interact with your target audience.
 You need to set the medium that you prefer the most, some people may wish for talking directly with them, or maybe choose to go with some other methods.
 After you have decided upon that, you need to understand who are not the potential audience you’re hoping to be and do the needful by removing them.

 Then have a look at the market competition and implement a course of action to set apart your online business from other businesses.
-Now understand how your customers are navigating through your website.
+If you are going to launch a social media campaign, for example, you may wish to buy Instagram likes in order to help improve your engagement and therefore the chance of more and more people seeing your content on their feeds who will then follow and interact with you.
+Also, you will want to understand how your customers are navigating your website.
 There are always some patterns of navigation and your responsibility is to identify them and do the required changes in your strategy in order to provide them with a complete and fulfilling customer experience.

 It is very important to know more about your audience and never just assume that whoever is coming to your website might be a potential customer.
 Do your research and homework properly.
 The more you get to know about them, the better you will to serve them, thereby flourishing your online business. @thestrongtraveller